HaydenFennell/EMBRIO-modeling-course/docs/source/module3_implementation.rst

 For the purposes of this module, all of our simulations will be implemented directly in Python code.
 We will discuss some other more complex and more purpose-built simulation frameworks in later modules.

-As we discussed in Module 1, the most common method of running a simulation is through iterative code, or the loops of a program as introduced in Section 0.3.
+As we discussed in Module 1, the most common method of running a simulation is through iterative code execution, or the loops of a program as introduced in Section 0.3.
 By translating our equations into computer code and nesting them into an algorithm that represents the model, we can "run" the model by iteratively executing the code.
 In almost all cases, the variable being "iterated over" is time, as most of our scientific questions will be centered around how a system behaves over time.

 3.1: Executing Equations (Running Models)
 -----------------------------------------